Choosing the right size option for your parcel will ensure there are no hiccups along the way. And we’ll show you how to do it!

 How to calculate volume:

-Mailing tubes, or any parcel that is cylinder-shaped, are charged on the same basis as all Sendle parcels—that is, we need to consider both the weight (in pounds) and the volume (in gallons).
+Mailing tubes, or any parcel that is cylinder-shaped, are charged on the same basis as all Sendle parcels – that is, we need to consider both the weight (kg) and volume (L).

-- In addition to the gallon volume, weight must also be considered when selecting the right parcel size.
-For example, if the tube has a volume of under 2 gallons and weighs under 10 lb, it must be booked as a Medium Box size (<10 lb and <2¼ gal).
+- In addition to the liter volume, the weight must also be considered when selecting the right size.
+For example, if the tube is 14.4L and it weighs under 5kg it must be booked as a Briefcase size (20L/5kg max)

-- All standard-sized parcels sent with Sendle need to be under 3¾ gallons, under 20 lb and with a combined length and circumference of 108” or less in order to be fit for Sendle.
+- All parcels sent with Sendle need to be under 100L, under 25 kg and the length under 120cm in order to be fit for Sendle